 Counseling services are available for academic adjustment, personal concerns, and referral services.
 Care is taken to assure the highest standards of confidentiality are maintained at all times.
-The Counseling Center is located in the Student Union East.
+The Counseling Center is located on the first floor in the Student Union East.